-After your periodontal disease is under control it is important to keep it in check.
-A personalized maintenance program can help to keep your teeth and gums healthy.
+After your periodontal disease is under control it is important to keep it from coming back.
+A personalized maintenance program , along with good oral hygiene, can keep your teeth and gums healthy.

 Adherence to a program of conscientious home oral care and regularly scheduled maintenance therapy visits will give you an excellent chance of keeping your teeth for your lifetime.